batteries-included/batteries-included/static/src/content/post/devops-sre-learn.md

 services and [unparalleled scale](https://www.youtube.com/watch?v=3t6L-FlfeaI), has been a pioneer in adopting and promoting the SRE model.
-At Google, SRE is not just a role but a philosophy based on the belief that embedding engineers with deep operational knowledge directly into product teams is the most effective way to ensure system reliability.
+At Google, SRE is not just a role but a philosophy based on the belief that embedding engineers with deep operational knowledge into product teams is the most effective way to ensure system reliability.
 These SREs work hand-in-hand with product developers, ensuring that the software is not only functional but also scalable, reliable, and efficient.

 SREs focus on automating as many operational tasks as possible, adhering to the principle that "operations is a software problem."
-This approach not only reduces manual intervention and associated errors but also allows for rapid scaling and adaptability.
+This approach reduces manual intervention and associated errors while also allowing for rapid scaling and adaptability.
 SREs don't simply build tools and automation; they immerse themselves in the team, influencing development practices.
-They act as educators, teaching teams how to produce systems that are both functional and operable.
+They act as educators, teaching teams how to produce more robust systems.

+SRE responsibilities are diverse-- a significant portion of time is spent on operations work, including emergency incident response, change management, and IT infrastructure management.
+These engineers also support the development team in creating new features and stabilizing production systems, while continuously improving processes through post-incident reviews and knowledge sharing.

 This hands-on approach ensures that both the tools and the team's culture are internally developed.
 When an SRE transitions to their next assignment, they